 YOU WANT YOUR KIDS TO TRUST YOU

 I want my kids to know that whatever I tell them is the truth, to the best of my knowledge.
 I don't want to intentionally lead them astray.
-I may tell them false things, but I won't knowingly do it.
-When I told my kids about Santa, I told them, "Some dads tell their kids that Santa is real, when they know he's not.
+I may tell them false things, but I won't do it knowingly.
+When I told my kids about Santa, I told them, "Some dads tell their kids that Santa is real when they know he's not.
 I refuse to do that to you.
 Even though Daddy is a sinner, and I'm going to mess up, as best as you can trust any man, you can trust me."